Heroin is a highly addictive street drug derived from morphine, a common opiate used in medical settings for pain relief.

 - pain relief/nausea or vomiting

-With chronic use over an extended period of time, you may suffer from insomnia, tissue damage in the nose from snorting heroin, or collapsed veins from shooting it.
+With chronic use over an extended period of time, you may have insomnia, tissue damage in the nose from snorting heroin, or collapsed veins from shooting it.
 Sexual dysfunction in men and irregular cycles in women have also been reported.

 After using heroin, you may immediately experience: